mahjcameron/Immigration-Forecasting/README.md

 Welcome to my Immigration, Refugees and Citizenship Canada (IRCC) Forecasting and Dashboard.
 Where I utilized open source immigration data from the government of Canada to both forecast immigration and built a dashboard to more easily explore the data.
 Kindly note that Immigration Canada has deemed that countries with 2-5 immigrants have a denomination of 0 in the raw data

 ## How to set up files
-1. To set up files download the raw csv files from here or find online at https://open.canada.ca/data/en/dataset/9b34e712-513f-44e9-babf-9df4f7256550 into a folder
+1. To set up files, download the raw csv files (above) or find online at https://open.canada.ca/data/en/dataset/9b34e712-513f-44e9-babf-9df4f7256550 and download into a folder
-2. Either open the ##IRCC Data Forecast## to view forecasting in an Excel file or ##IRCC Tableau Raw Fil$$ to see find steps on how data was cleaned
+2. Either open the ##IRCC Data Forecast## to view my forecasting in an Excel file or ##IRCC Tableau Raw File$$ to find cleaned data for analysis
 3. Click on the Data Tab -> Get Data -> Data Source Settings -> Change Source and then the folder in whicn you downloaded the raw csv
 4. From there you should have full access to the data
 5. If you want to see how the data was cleaned and formatted to make it easier to read
-6. Click on the Data Tab -> Get Data -> Launch Power Query Editor -> Look at the right panel and read/click on the gears to see the steps taken
+6. Click on the Data Tab -> Get Data -> Launch Power Query Editor -> Look at the right panel and read/click on the gears to see the steps taken (More if you continue the README.md)

 ## Looking at the data in Tableau
 Please find the links to my Tablea Dashboards below to easily explore the data